Defense

 Integration and interoperability for a future European army.

-Volt Slovenia proposes:
+Volt Slovenija proposes:

 Investments